PatrickJYKang/patrickjykang/scanner.md

 ![out2.png](out2.png)

 That said, the most prominent issue affecting these readings seems to be stray points going in all directions especially at edge of objects.
 This is a common issue known as "flying pixels".
 Generally these are mitigated through post-processing software fixes.
 Surprisingly, these "flying pixels" can reach multiple tens of centimetres away from the object scanned, which is not typical.
 These would be removed in post-processing in any case.

+## Reflections

+A list of things to consider in future when working with similar components or for replication of this project:

+ - Isolate every single source of error: for example, on a the stepper motors, those may be faulty code, a faulty CNC shield, a faulty stepper driver, a faulty power supply, or a faulty stepper.
+ - Microstepping is easy, so get it implemented before thinking about other issues that would immediately become irrelevant.
+ - It is more important to get the whole chain of components and data fully set up before iterating for quality.
+ - Laser cutting is usually superior to 3D printing in speed, costs, and durability in certain areas, but becomes complex outside of flat plates.
+ - It is preferred not to use too many stock components that may be replicated natively, motor hubs for example.
+ - Expect your raw data to be a mess, find something from that mess with eyes, if that makes sense, then clean up mess with software, if not, something is probably either not connected or otherwise faulty.